-Further, the BLS released the May 2024 OEWS on April 2, 2025.
-While we know this specific rate had already been in development before the release of the May 2024 OEWS earlier this month, we hope the increased benchmarks will be used in subsequent rate hearings to ensure workers are paid a fair and adequate wage.
+Further, BLS released the May 2024 OEWS in early April.
+While we know these specific rates may have already been in development before that date, we hope the new benchmarks will be used in subsequent rate hearings to ensure workers are paid a fair and adequate wage that uses the most recently available data.